Venkat-Rajgopal/BERTology/README.md

 # BERTology
-Everything that is developing around BERT
+Everything that is developing around BERT and various applications of BERT.